FraLotito/neat-control/README.md

 * Episode length is greater than 500.

 #### Solved Requirements
-Considered solved when the average reward is greater than or equal to 475.0 over 100 consecutive trials.
+The task is considered solved when the average reward is greater than or equal to 475.0 over 100 consecutive trials.

 #### CartPole-v0
 There exists also another version of CartPole namely CartPole-v0, which differs from CartPole-v0 in the solved requirements: 195.0 over 100 consecutive trials instead of 475.0.